inpsyde/gutenberg-versions-mirror/README.md

 ## License

-Copyright (c) 2023 Inpsyde GmbH Released under GPL v2.0 or later.
+Copyright (c) Inpsyde GmbH

-See [LICENSE](LICENSE) file for more information.
+This software is released under the ["GPL 2.0 or later"](LICENSE) license.